Pfed-prog/NextJsExplorer/README.md

 Here are some of the key features of the EVM Smart Contract Explorer:

 Contract Search: The application allows users to search for Ethereum contracts by their address.
-Once a contract is found, users can view its details such as the contract's ABI.
+Users can view the aggregate data and 50 latest transactions.

-Transactions: Users can view the latest transactions associated with a particular contract, including their receiver, sender, and gas used.
+Transactions: Users can view the latest transactions associated with a contract, including their receiver, sender, contract method called, eth value, and gas used.

-Current state: The application also displays all the current states for a contract, along with their parameters.

 Overall, the Ethereum Contract Explorer simplifies the process of exploring Ethereum contracts and their associated data.
-It provides a user-friendly interface that allows users to quickly and easily access important information about contracts and their transactions, events, and functions.
+It provides a user-friendly interface that allows users to quickly and easily access important information about contracts.

 ## Start EVM Explorer